New Car Protection Treatment – Alpine White BMW M135i

 The paintwork and wheels were prepared using Nanolex Paint Cleaner to remove any invisible residue which might inhibit the formation of a covalent (permanent) bond between the sealant and clear coat.
 Nanolex Paint & Alloy Professional Sealant was then carefully applied by hand.
 Typically, Nanolex sealants provide around 24 months of protection and dependent on the prevailing temperature and humidity, the curing time is usually 12 hours.

 As a rule, UDS allows all quartz and silica-based sealants to cure for at least 24 hours.
 However, as our customer needed to collect the car the same day, the curing process was accelerated using specialist infra-red heat lamps.
 This process involves slowing raising the temperature of each panel to around 70°C (Celsius).
 Panel temperature is regularly checked using a Gtechniq Non-Contact IR Digital Thermometer.

-The Alpine White paintwork was looking absolutely pristine when it left the Ultimate Detailing Studio and with the fully cured and scratch resistant protective coating in place, will remain that way for some time to come!
+The M135i was looking absolutely pristine when it left the Ultimate Detailing Studio and with the fully cured and scratch resistant protective coating in place, will remain that way for some time to come!

 Ultimate Detailing Studio – Award Winning Detailing.
 Call 0845 838 1200 to discuss your requirements and arrange a preliminary inspection.

 Ultimate Finish – Legendary Automotive Care since 1999.